People v. Anderson: Aftermath

 The Anderson decision caused all capital sentences in the state of California to be commuted to life in prison.
 Notably, it is because of this decision that Charles Manson avoided execution following his conviction and resulting death sentence for the "Tate-LaBianca" murders in 1969.
 Sirhan Sirhan also had his death sentence for the assassination of Robert Kennedy commuted to life in prison.
-It would also mean that if any person was ever charged with a murder committed in California before 1972, the death penalty could not be imposed.
+It would also mean that if any person was ever charged with a murder committed in California before 1972, a death sentence could not be imposed.
 The United States Supreme Court in Aikens v.
 California, 406 U.S. 813 (1972) denied an appeal of a death sentence because:

 Later in 1972, the people of California amended the state constitution by initiative process, superseding the court ruling and reinstating the death penalty.
-Rather than simply switch to the federal "cruel and unusual" standard, the amendment, called Proposition 17, kept the "cruel or unusual" standard, but followed it with a clause expressly declaring the death penalty to be neither cruel nor unusual.
+Rather than simply switch to the federal "cruel and unusual" standard, the amendment, called Proposition 17, kept the "cruel or unusual" standard, but followed it with a clause expressly declaring capital punishment to be neither cruel nor unusual.

 Due to the U.S. Supreme Court decision in Furman later the same year declaring most capital statutes (including the one in California, but excluding others like the one in Rhode Island) in the U.S. to be unconstitutional, plus extensive appellate and habeas corpus litigation in capital cases, no death sentences were carried out in the state until 1992.
 That year, Robert Alton Harris was executed in the gas chamber.

 In a 1978 concurring opinion, Justice Mosk expressed his dismay at the response of the California electorate to Anderson: